 "See also the rare occurrence of the maillot jaune (or any maillot) being unable to start the next day due to injury.
 Or disqualification."

-kil0ran's point about a race leader abandoning while in the yellow jersey was even raised at last month’s Tour de Suisse.
+kil0ran's point about a race leader abandoning while in the leader's jersey was even raised at this year's Giro d'Italia.

 Cycling tradition dictates that if a rider finishes a stage in the overall lead but fails to start the next day, no-one should wear the yellow jersey on that stage – as it has yet to be earned by anyone other than the unfortunate DNSer (once that stage finishes, it’s good to go of course).

-At the Tour de Suisse, however, Jakob Fuglsang rocked up to the start of stage 6 in the yellow jersey, despite race leader Aleksandr Vlasov only pulling out with Covid that morning.
+At the Giro, however, Geraint Thomas rocked up after the rest day in the pink jersey, despite race leader Remco Evenepoel only pulling out with Covid following the stage nine time trial.

 I suppose jersey sponsors have paid their money for a reason…